trustbridge/intergov/docs/architecture_decision_notes/multichannel_architecture.rst

 * Country A and Country E have a bilateral arrangement for exchanging messages on any topic
-* There is a multilateral arrangement between Countries B, E and F that supports messages on any topic
+* There is a multilateral arrangement between Jurisdictions B, E and F that supports messages on any topic
-* There is a multilateral arrangement between Countries A, B, C, F and G that supports messages on a specific topic
+* There is a multilateral arrangement between Jurisdictions A, B, C, F and G that supports messages on a specific topic
-* There is a multilateral arrangement between Countries B, C, D, F, G and others (...) that supports messages on any topic
+* There is a multilateral arrangement between Jurisdictions B, C, D, F, G and others (...) that supports messages on any topic
 * There is an arrangement between Country D and others supporting messages on some specific topic.